jennahgosciak/nycflood/methodology.md

   		  3. In the first map, I represented the data with the "heat map" symbology.

   	2. [NOAA data on precipitation](https://www.ncei.noaa.gov/access/services/data)
   	    1. Downloaded precipitation summary data for the Central Park weather station (USW00094728) for all days between 01/01/2010 to 12/31/2020
-  	3. [FEMA Floodplain maps](https://data.cityofnewyork.us/Environment/Sea-Level-Rise-Maps-2020s-100-year-Floodplain-/ezfn-5dsb), downloaded from New York City Open Data.
+  	3. [FEMA Floodplain maps](https://data.cityofnewyork.us/Environment/Sea-Level-Rise-Maps-2020s-100-year-Floodplain-/ezfn-5dsb), downloaded from New York City Open Data

-    		1. These are estimates for the 2020s, provided by the Mayor's Office of Climate and Sustainability
+        1. These are estimates for the 2020s, provided by the Mayor's Office of Climate and Sustainability.
         2. I clipped these polygons to the 5 boroughs (they appeared to extend into the river).
         3. I noticed that these polygons overlap.
 For any area-based calculations I used versions with dissolved polygons.
         4. I changed the colors.
 The 500-year floodplain is a deeper blue; the 100-year floodplain is a lighter blue.
 I experimented with transparency, but instead I decided to later the 100-year floodplain on first and then the 500-year floodplain given that the 100-year floodplain is a more immediate risk.
   	4. [Moderate flooding associated with rainfall](https://data.cityofnewyork.us/City-Government/NYC-Stormwater-Flood-Map-Moderate-Flood/5rzh-cyqd)
     		1. No transformations needed.
 I changed the symbology and added descriptive category names.
     		2. I created a version of the data that excluded the high tides in 2050.
 I also exported the file as a geojson file since it original was in a geodatabase.
     		3. I fixed geometries using the "Fix geometries" tool in QGIS.
     		4. I created a version of the data that excluded the high tides in 2050 and had a 15 foot buffer.
     		5. I used the dissolve tool in QGIS so that there were no overlapping polygons.

   	5. [Extreme flooding associated with rainfall](https://data.cityofnewyork.us/City-Government/NYC-Stormwater-Flood-Map-Extreme-Flood/w8eg-8ha6)